Astronaut-Penguin/Matchain-Platform/README.md

 ## NVM use 16.13.0

-# Link to test deploy
+# Link to test deploy, please enter from a mobile or resize screen, mobile first in progress
 https://matchain-platform.netlify.app/